Rocketry and Propulsion in Darmstadt

 rocket@tudsat.space

-The Rapid Team (Rocketry and Propulsion in Darmstadt) has set the goal of developing, building, and operating its sounding rockets.
+The Rapid Team (Rocketry and Propulsion in Darmstadt) works towards their self-set goal of developing, building, and operating scientific sounding rockets.

-The focus is on deepening the theoretical knowledge taught in lectures at TU Darmstadt and expanding it to include a practical component.
-The complex overall system “rocket” is ideally suited to imparting content to our members and indispensable cooperation in an interdisciplinary team.
+The overall focus is set on deepening the theoretical knowledge taught in lectures at TU Darmstadt and subsequently expanding that knowledge with a practical component.
+Rockets are complex and consist of highly integrated systems - therefore, they provide an ideal platform both for growing our members’ technical skills as well as working and learning together in an interdisciplinary team.

 Frodo Render in sky